 Plus Ele was happy to announce and I was happy to hear that Elisa Meneghini hit her new skill (after falling twice during last competition).

 A new year also means a new floor routine for a lot of gymnasts.

-- Sae Miyakawa introduced her new routine at the Gymnix Senior Cup (caution: this performance is disastrous and heartbreaking).
+- Sae Miyakawa introduced her new routine at the Gymnix Senior Cup (caution: two falls + an OOB).

 While I don’t like the music or the choreography, she is my new favourite tumbler.
 Just look at those passes.
 (Source: jordynslefteyebrow)